How Do Phages Improve the Microbiome?

 The History of the Bacteriophages

 Many traditions report stories of river waters having miraculous healing ability with infectious diseases.
-In fact, phages are found in abundance in free flowing river waters and most scientists agree that phage count is extremely important to healthy spring water and keeping bacterial counts down.
+In fact, phages are found in abundance in free-flowing river waters and most scientists agree that phage count is extremely important to healthy spring water and keeping bacterial counts down.

 In 1896, Ernest Hanbury Hankin reported in his journal that some sort of compound or organism in the Ganges and Yamuna rivers in India had powerful antibacterial action and prevented the spread of cholera (2).
 He observed that whatever it was able to pass through a porcelain filter.

-British scientist Frederick Twort would discover a small agent that infected and killed bacteria in 1915.
+British scientist Frederick Twort discovered a small agent that infected and killed bacteria in 1915.
 He hypothesized that it may be a sort of bacterial virus.
 His work was interrupted by the onset of World War I but in 1917, French-Canadian microbiologist Felix d’Herelle, found “an invisible, antagonistic microbe of the dysentery bacillus.”

 D’Herelle, who was working at the Pasteur Institute in Paris at the time of discovery, knew he had made a breakthrough discovery.
-He reported, “In a flash I had understood what caused my clear spots was in fact an invisible microbe…a virus parasitic on bacteria.”
+He reported, “In a flash, I had understood what caused my clear spots was in fact an invisible microbe…a virus parasitic on bacteria.”
 D’Herelle would be the first to call the virus a bacteriophage meaning “bacteria-eater” as phagein is the Greek meaning for “to eat.”

 D’Herelle would go on to conduct much research into bacteriophages and develop the concept of phage therapy.
 This spread through Eastern Europe in areas of France and in particular Russia where they have been used for over 90 years as an alternative to antibiotics.
 Many experts believe they are perhaps our greatest weapon against MRSA and other drug resistant strains of bacteria (3, 4).